grycap/scar/README.md

 ```
 scar run lambda-docker-cowsay
 ```
-The first invocation to the Lambda function will trigger the pulling of the Docker image from Docker Hub so it will take considerably longer than the subsequent invocations, which will most certainly reuse the existing Docker image, stored in ```/tmp```.
+The first invocation to the Lambda function will pull the Docker image from Docker Hub so it will take considerably longer than the subsequent invocations, which will most certainly reuse the existing Docker image, stored in ```/tmp```.

-4. Access the logs
+3. Access the logs

-The logs are stored in CloudWatch with a default retention of 30 days.
+The logs are stored in CloudWatch with a default retention policy of 30 days.
 The logs for a specific invocation a Lambda function can be obtained as follows:
 ```
 scar log -ri <Request-Id> <Log-Group-Name> 'Log-Stream-Name'
 ```
-These values are obtained as a result of executing `scar run`.
+These values are shown in the output when executing `scar run`.
+Do not forget to use the single quotes, as indicated in the example, to avoid unwanted shell expansions.

-3. Remove the Lambda function
+4. Remove the Lambda function
 You can remove the Lambda function together with the logs generated in CloudWatch by:
 ```
 scar rm lambda-docker-cowsay